notsnapback/rhel9-pxe-vagrant-lab/README.md

 ## Build the RHEL Vagrant box with Packer

-I used **Packer (VirtualBox)** to turn the RHEL installer + a Kickstart file into a reusable Vagrant box.
+I used **Packer (VirtualBox)** to turn the RHEL ISO + a Kickstart file into a reusable Vagrant box.
 The Kickstart file was taken from a manual install of RHEL 9 I did on a Raspberry Pi.

 ### To use the Kickstart file you need to first fill in the placeholders.

+> Note: these placeholders are for the root and admin users' passwords

-1. To Fill in <ROOT_PASSWORD_HASH> and <ADMIN_PASSWORD_HASH> generate a SHA-512 hash:
+1. To Fill in `<ROOT_PASSWORD_HASH>` and `<ADMIN_PASSWORD_HASH>` generate a SHA-512 hash:

 You'll be prompted to type the password; paste the output into the KS file